Outlook-iotbpl0e

 A Successful Tailoring Business

-The journey of young Tanzanian women towards empowerment through education brings us to meet Siwema Paul and Chiku Swalehe.
-After giving birth, Siwema and Chiku had to abandon school and could not find jobs that would allow them to support themselves financially.
-However, they both found the Elimu Haina Mwisho Skills Development Programme, which significantly impacted their lives.
+The journey of young Tanzanian women towards empowerment through education introduces us to Siwema Paul and Chiku Swalehe.
+After giving birth, Siwema and Chiku were forced to leave school and could not find jobs that could provide them with financial stability.
+However, they both found the Elimu Haina Mwisho Skills Development Programme, and it significantly impacted their lives.

 The Elimu Haina Mwisho Skills Development Programme was a three-year project implemented by our local partner Karibu Tanzania Organisation in partnership with the Ministry of Education of Tanzania and funded by the Mastercard Foundation.
 The programme was created so that young women could resume and finish their secondary education.
 The programme provided young women with vocational training and social and financial education, empowering them to gain the necessary 21-century skills to become self or formally employed or further their studies in formal schooling.